 What data do we gather and how do we use it?

-We collect information about you when you engage us for financial planning and advice as well as mortgage and protection advice.
+We collect information about you when you engage us for financial planning and advice as well as protection advice.
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.